rfc-editor/draft-nottingham-avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Decentralization {#decentralization}

-While the term "decentralization" has a long history of use in economics, politics, religion, and international development, {{RAND}} gave one of the first definitions relevant to computer networking as a condition when "complete reliance upon a single point is not always required."
+While the term "decentralization" has a long history of use in economics, politics, religion, and international development, {{RAND}} gave one of the first definitions relevant to computer networking as a condition when "complete reliance upon a single point is not always required".

 Such technical centralization (while not a trivial topic) is relatively well understood.
 Avoiding all forms of centralization -- including non-technical ones -- using only technical tools (like protocol design) is considerably more difficult.
 Several issues are encountered.

 First, and most critically, technical decentralization measures have, at best, limited effects on non-technical forms of centralization.
-Or, per {{SCHNEIDER}}, "decentralized technology alone does not guarantee decentralized outcomes."
+Or, per {{SCHNEIDER}}, "decentralized technology alone does not guarantee decentralized outcomes".
 As explored below in {{techniques}}, technical measures are better characterized as necessary but insufficient to achieve full decentralization of a function.

 Second, decentralizing a function requires overcoming challenges that centralized ones do not face.
 A decentralized function can be more difficult to adapt to user needs (for example, introducing new features or experimenting with user interfaces) because doing so often requires coordination between many different actors. {{MOXIE}} Economies of scale are more available to centralized functions, as is data that can be used to refine a function's design.
 All of these factors make centralized solutions more attractive to service providers and, in some cases, can make a decentralized solution uneconomic.